Customer.io vs Intercom: Which to Choose?

 What is the fundamental difference between Customer.io, Intercom, and ZoomInfo?

 Customer.io is a marketing automation platform that triggers personalized messages across email, SMS, push, in-app, and WhatsApp based on in-product user behavior.
-Intercom is an AI-powered customer service platform where the Fin AI agent resolves support queries across voice, email, chat, and social channels.
+Intercom is an AI-powered customer service platform where the Fin AI agent resolves support queries across voice, email, chat, and social channels, powered by the Apex 1.0 model built on billions of support interactions.

-ZoomInfo is a B2B GTM intelligence platform providing verified contact data on 500M contacts and 100M companies, intent signals, and a GTM Context Graph that identifies which accounts to target and why deals move or stall.
+ZoomInfo is an all-in-one AI GTM Platform providing verified contact data on 500M contacts and 100M companies, intent signals, and a GTM Context Graph that identifies which accounts to target and why deals move or stall.
+It works upstream of both platforms, answering the question neither addresses: which B2B accounts are worth your team's attention, and when are they ready?

 Which platform is best for a SaaS company focused on user onboarding and activation?

 Customer.io is the strongest fit.
 Its data model is built for product-led growth, ingesting behavioral events in real time and triggering multi-channel campaigns based on what users do inside the product.
-Case studies include Monarch Money reducing cancellations by 3.36% and Final Round AI boosting feature engagement by 23% through behavior-triggered messaging.
+Monarch Money reduced cancellations by 3.36% through behavior-triggered messaging.
+Final Round AI boosted feature engagement by 23%.
+These outcomes come from Customer.io's ability to respond to specific user actions at the exact moment they happen, across any channel.

 How does ZoomInfo complement Customer.io or Intercom?